SkyblockRepo/Docs/src/docs/main/crediting.md

 Please link back to https://skyblockrepo.com where you can!
 This is only requirement.

+## NotEnoughUpdates Repo

+Some data is loaded from https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO.
+Please credit them also!

 ## Hypixel Policies

 Please note most of this data comes directly from Hypixel.
 You must respect their policies on proper use of Hypixel materials.